History of the Dallas Cowboys: 1984: 25th season

 Change and controversy marked the Cowboys' 1984 season (its 25th, which Schramm commemorated as the "Silver Season").
 Despite leading Dallas to the playoffs in each of his four seasons as starting quarterback, Danny White began to draw criticism for "not being able to win the big game", and several players privately expressed their preference for backup quarterback Gary Hogeboom.
 Landry decided to start Hogeboom, and while Dallas started the season 4–1, Hogeboom's inconsistency led to White regaining the starting job, but nevertheless the Cowboys suffered a Week 12 loss to the winless Bills in Buffalo, and needing a win in their final two games to secure a playoff spot, lost both.
 Dallas finished the 1984 season 9–7, and missed the postseason for the first time in a decade.

 An important off-field change also took place in 1984.
 Clint Murchison, in dire financial straits because of a collapse in oil prices, sold the Cowboys to Dallas oilman H.R.
 "Bum" Bright in May.
+Bright voiced full confidence in Schramm, Landry, and Brandt, and largely continued Murchison's hands-off approach.